OCLC-Developer-Network/wclibhours/docs/libraryHoursEpic.md

 ###Acceptance Criteria
 When I got to the library hours page
-I see a section for normal hours
+Then I see a section for normal hours
-and the section for normal hours contains:
+And the section for normal hours contains:
 an h2 heading "Normal Hours"
 a p element for each day of the week which contains:
 - the name of the day of the week